stefanrinderle/softvis3d/softvis3d-webservice-example/README.md

 ### Frontent code

-The code is just a copy from the softvis-sonarqube-plugin module with some little changes regarding static file paths and backend endpoints.
+The view code is just a copy from the softvis-sonarqube-plugin module with some little changes regarding static file paths and backend endpoints.

-* Move the frontend code out of the softvis-sonarqube-plugin module and add it to the modules via maven resources plugin.
+* Move more frontend code out of the softvis-sonarqube-plugin module and add it to the modules via maven resources plugin.